 Permission to stay and work permit for up to five years, which could either be extended (presumption of renewal) or an application made for St Helenian Status.
 This requirement applies to immigrants who want to live on the island and be employed, in business or be an investor.
-If not in these categories they will have no recourse to public funds and will not be eligible for medical care at local rates.
-Both categories, those working and those not working, will require a satisfactory criminal vetting certificate, which has now been added to required documents in Annex 2.
+If not in these categories they will have no recourse to public funds and will not be

 The permission to stay and work permit will allow an individual and their family to take paid employment as employed, self-employed/ self-sponsored or to work as a business owner, independent contractor or as the representative of a company operating outside of St Helena or an investor.
-It will also cover digital nomads, entrepreneurs, long term researchers, long term contractors and consultants, locum appointments and creative workers17.
-Short term researchers18, journalists, consultants and contractors working on island for less than a month will be exempt from the documentation requirements for a permission to stay and work permit (Annex 2).
+It will also cover digital nomads, entrepreneurs, long term researchers, long term contractors and consultants, locum appointments and creative workers.
+Short term researchers, journalists, consultants and contractors working on island for less than a month will be exempt from the documentation requirements for a permission to stay and work permit (Annex 2).
 But they will be required to provide the documentation for a permission to stay and work permit if staying over one month.
 In other words they will be exempt from the documentation, but will still be issued with a one month permission to stay and work permit.